Tjatse/dynamic-timer/README.md

 // stop timer.
 dynamicTimeout.reset(true);
 ```
-The argument indicates whether stop the timer or not, if it was not passed or set to `false`, just reset Timer and tick again from initial status.
+The argument indicates whether stop the timer or not, if it was not passed in or set to `false`, just reset Timer and tick again from initial status.

 ## Properties
 ### attempts